Phuket Property Legal & Taxes 2026: Fees, FET, Quotas, Due

 Disclaimer.
 This guide is informational, not legal advice.
 Thai property law and tax practice change over time and apply differently to each transaction.
 Always consult a qualified Thai property lawyer for your specific situation before signing any contract or transferring funds.

-TL;DR — Phuket Legal & Taxes in 30 Seconds
+What Should You Know About Summary: Phuket Legal & Taxes in 30 Seconds?

 Key numbers (2026):